Use the probability distribution in Exercise 3 to find the probab... | Channels for Pearson+

 Cumulative Probability

 Cumulative probability refers to the probability that a random variable takes on a value less than or equal to a specific value.
-It is essential for answering the question about the likelihood of DeRozan having fewer than four personal fouls, as it involves summing the probabilities of all outcomes that meet this criterion.
-This concept allows us to assess the overall likelihood of a range of outcomes.
+To find the probability of DeRozan having between two and four personal fouls, inclusive, one would calculate the cumulative probabilities for these values and then find the difference to get the desired probability range.

 Recommended video: